Cyfrin/Updraft/courses/security/4-puppy-raffle/21-reentrancy-menace-to-society/+page.md

 This is so frustrating!

-There's a [**GitHub Repo**](https://github.com/pcaversaccio/reentrancy-attacks) maintained by Pascal (legend) that catalogues re-entrancy attacks which have occured.
+There's a [**GitHub Repo**](https://github.com/pcaversaccio/reentrancy-attacks) maintained by Pascal (legend) that catalogues re-entrancy attacks which have occurred.
 I encourage you to look through these examples and really acquire a sense of the scope of the problem.

 ### Case Study: The DAO